 MOPIA offers certification training for technicians servicing HCAC/R and other refrigerant containing equipment.
 Online learning as well as correspondence packages are currently available.
-MOPIA will also offer in classroom training when public health restrictions permit.
+MOPIA also offers in classroom training as public health restrictions permit.

-Since 1993, some 18,000 people have been trained and certified in Manitoba.
+Since 1993, over 20,000 people have been trained and certified in Manitoba.